Terminal High Altitude Area Defense: Development

 The THAAD missile defense concept was proposed in 1987, with a formal request for proposals submitted to industry in 1991.
-The THAAD program benefited from results of previous missile defense efforts like High Endoatmospheric Defense Interceptor (HEDI) and the Kinetic Kill Vehicle Integrated Technology Experiment (KITE).
+The THAAD program benefited from results of previous missile defense efforts including High Endoatmospheric Defense Interceptor (HEDI) and the Kinetic Kill Vehicle Integrated Technology Experiment (KITE).
 In September 1992, the US Army selected Lockheed, now Lockheed Martin, as the prime contractor for THAAD development.

 Prior to the development of a physical prototype, the Aero-Optical Effect (AOE) software code was developed to validate the intended operational profile of Lockheed's proposed design.
 In April 1995, the first THAAD flight test occurred, with all flight tests in the demonstration-validation (DEM-VAL) program phase occurring at White Sands Missile Range.
 The first six intercept attempts missed the target (Flights 4–9).
-The first successful intercepts were conducted on 10 June 1999, and 2 August 1999, against Hera missiles.
+The first successful intercepts were conducted in June and August 1999, against Hera missiles.

-The U.S. Army Research Laboratory (ARL) assessed the vulnerability of THAAD, which featured an evaluation of the effects of major electromagnetic elements, including EM interference, EM radiation operations, EM radiation hazards, EM pulse, electrostatic discharge, and lightning, on components of the system.
-The assessment was designed also to determine the system's growth potential given its tactical design as well as provide survivability analysis against threats such as conventional weapons, chemical weapons, and electronic warfare countermeasures.
+The US Army Research Laboratory (ARL) assessed the vulnerability of THAAD, which featured an evaluation of the effects of major electromagnetic elements, including EM interference, EM radiation operations, EM radiation hazards, EM pulse, electrostatic discharge, and lightning, on components of the system.
+The assessment was also designed to determine the system's growth potential given its tactical design and provide survivability analysis against threats such as conventional weapons, chemical weapons, and electronic warfare countermeasures.
 The data collected from the analyses were used to develop trajectory models for targets and missile as well as target trajectories using infrared scene generation of infrared countermeasures (IRCMs).

-The THAAD system is being designed, built, and integrated by Lockheed Martin Missiles and Fire Control acting as prime contractor.
-Key subcontractors include Raytheon, Boeing, Aerojet Rocketdyne, Honeywell, BAE Systems, Oshkosh Defense, and MiltonCAT.
+The THAAD system is designed, built, and integrated by prime contractor Lockheed Martin Missiles and Fire Control, with key subcontractors including Raytheon, Boeing, Aerojet Rocketdyne, Honeywell, BAE Systems, Oshkosh Defense, and MiltonCAT.